 You might not realize just how common medical malpractice really is.
 According to a study published in the medical journal Health Affairs, medical errors and other problems occur in as many as 33% of all hospital admissions.

-A large number of medical malpractice claims litigated by a Phoenix medical malpractice lawyer include these five types of errors:
+A large number of medical malpractice claims litigated by a lawyer, like a personal injury lawyer trusts, include these five types of errors:

 - Childbirth and Prenatal Care Injuries

 The list of injuries that can occur as a result of physician negligence during childbirth is very long.
 It includes failure to anticipate complications, failure to respond to signs of fetal distress, failure to anticipate the need for a caesarian section, and failure to diagnose an underlying maternal health complication — among many other problems.

 - Delayed Diagnosis or Misdiagnosis